 - The difference between a almost perfect score and a perfect score lies here!
-Often, in a rush to finish the questions faster, students end up making easily avoidable careless mistakes even though they are completely familiar with the concepts and formulae.
-Check the units and signs carefully before starting your calculation and double check if you’re unsure about any step.
+Often, in a rush to finish the paper faster, students end up making easily-avoidable mistakes even though they are familiar with the concepts and formulae.
+Check the units and signs carefully before starting your calculation and double check if you are unsure about any step.
 Be sure to avoid:

 - Marking an answer just because it appears in your calculation

 - Choosing only one answer in a multiple selection question

 - Rounding off incorrectly, especially in a numeric entry question.

 - There’s nothing worse than sitting on a question, knowing that you could solve it, if only you could remember the formula!
 Create a formula book that you update and revise from regularly - or simply just download the GRE® Math Formula Book for a perfect 170.
 It contains all the formulae you will ever need for your GRE® preparation, organized in one place.